draco1411/Simplex/README.md

 I took a proof based class many years ago about linear programming and the simplex alg.
-I solved a lit by hand and proved some nice facts about the overall theory.
+I solved a lot by hand and proved some nice facts about the overall theory.
 It was always on my TODO list to write code that did this all for me.
+This is all done with native lists in python and does not rely on NumPy #BallOutTillTheyCrawlOut

 This simple implementation used the simplex tableau (big M coming soon) to solve simple, well formulated linear optimization problems.